rbisdorff/Digraph3/docSphinx/index.rst

 ..
 [3] M. Ch.
 Golumbic (2004), *Agorithmic Graph Theory and Perfect Graphs* 2nd Ed., Annals of Discrete Mathematics 57, Elsevier.

-For further scientific documentation of the Digraph3 resources, see |location_link2|.

 |location_link3|